Shivendra690/Udacity-Self-Driving-Car/p4-advanced-lane-finding/README.md

 **Radius of Curvature**

 We can report information of the road by taking the measurements of where the lane lines are and estimate how much the road is curving.
-Given a polynomial fit from above, I calculated the radius of curvature for the lane easily following the math tutorials [here](https://www.intmath.com/applications-differentiation/8-radius-curvature.php)
+Given a polynomial fit from above, I calculated the radius of curvature for the lane by following [this math tutorials](https://www.intmath.com/applications-differentiation/8-radius-curvature.php)

 Note that this radius is in pixel space, which is not the same as real world space, so I will repeat this calculation after converting our x and y values to real world space in meters, assuming the curve of the road follows a circle.